 If you do not live in Kent, please visit your local council's website to apply:

 You can also apply for an organisational Blue Badge (PDF, 161.5 KB) if your organisation has vehicles which transport people who would individually be eligible for Blue Badges.
 Organisations are currently unable to apply online.

-You can apply in person at your local Gateway.
+You can apply in person at the following Gateways:

 You will need to make an appointment, either by visiting directly or telephoning 03000 41 62 62.
 Please check which documents (PDF, 204.7 KB) you need to bring with you.

 Blue Badges cost £10 whether it's your first one or you're renewing or replacing it.

 Please be aware of Blue Badge scams where you may be charged more than £10 for an application.
 These websites are not associated with the Blue Badge service and the application form supplied by these websites is not accepted by local authorities.
 For more details please see our trading standards alert.

 If you apply online and include an email address, we will email you to request payment once your badge has been approved.
 If you don't provide an email address, we will send you a letter instead which will delay your badge being issued.

 If we’ve been in touch and you’d like to make a payment, log into our Blue Badge Customer Portal.
 You’ll need your application reference number to hand, which can be found on the confirmation email you received when you submitted your application.

 If you apply by post you can pay by cheque or provide us with an email address to pay by card.
 We will email you to request payment once your badge has been approved.